All about the parish council home page

 St. Paul Malmesbury Without Parish Council

-The Parish of St. Paul Malmesbury Without consists of two wards: the Westport ward (to the south west of the town) and the St. Paul ward (to the East of town).
-It covers the settlements of Milbourne, Cowbridge Mills, Corston, the Foxley & Common Roads and Rodbourne, Buckley Barracks and Kings Heath to name but a few, in addition to a lot of rural areas.
+The Parish of St. Paul Malmesbury Without covers the settlements of Milbourne, Cowbridge Mills, Corston, the Foxley & Common Roads and Rodbourne, Buckley Barracks and Kings Heath to name but a few, in addition to a lot of rural areas.

 Parish Councillors are voted into office in an election every 4 years.
-The councillors volunteer their time for free.
+The councillors volunteer their time.
 The Parish clerk is a paid employee of the Parish Council.
 Parish Councils raise a "precept" which is a demand on local Council Tax payers.
 Wiltshire Council add it to the other precepts from Police, Fire etc.

 Latest Parish News